How OCP Microscaling Formats and AMD Quark Deliver 4-Bit Quantization at Near-Zero Inference Error Rate

 This effect is supported by research, consistently showing that naive INT4 post-training quantization can produce perplexity increases and accuracy drops that make models unsuitable for production deployment[1].
 Advanced algorithms like GPTQ and AWQ partially address these limitations through sophisticated calibration, but they cannot overcome the fundamental constraint of uniform representation.

 The AMD Instinct MI355X introduces hardware-native support for MXFP4, a floating-point format designed specifically for the distribution patterns observed in deep learning workloads.
-Combined with the AMD Quark quantization toolkit and ROCm 7 runtime optimizations, this architecture delivers 4-bit inference throughput with accuracy preservation that approaches higher-precision baselines.
+Combined with the AMD Quark quantization toolkit and ROCm 7 runtime optimizations, this architecture delivers 4-bit inference throughput while preserving output reliability.
+All benchmark configurations reported here produced zero inference errors.

 MXFP4 encodes each block of 32 elements using 4-bit floating-point values (E2M1 format: 2 exponent bits, 1 mantissa bit) with a shared 8-bit scale factor (E8M0).
 This structure requires only 136 bits per block (17 bytes), compared to 1,024 bits (128 bytes) for the equivalent FP32 representation.
 The 7.5x reduction in storage translates directly to reduced memory bandwidth requirements and improved cache utilization during inference.